resoai/TileBoard/README.md

        * Necessary only with MANUAL password type
        */
       password: null,

-      /* debug: Used for development */
-      debug: false,

       /* timeFormat: 12 for AM/PM marker, 24 for 24 hour time (default) */
       timeFormat: Number,